jncraton/course-template/env.md

 chmod 755 run
 ```

-10. Start the VM and run through the install process.
-Note that this is how you will run the VM going forward:
+10. Start the VM and complete the install process.
+Note that this is also how you will run the VM going forward:

 ```
 ./run